 Based on the Type of Support

-A cantilever beam is mounted at one finish and free at the opposite finish.
+A cantilever beam is fixed at one end and free at the other.

 Disclaimer